keldenl/gpt-llama.cpp/README.md

 ```bash
 npx gpt-llama.cpp start
 ```
-That's it!
-NPX will automatically pull the latest version and
+That's it! npx will automatically pull the latest version and run the API server!

 #### Run Locally